 Emily Snider concentrates her practice in the areas of domestic and international estate planning, estate and trust administration, taxation, and transactional corporate law.
 Since the passage of the Tax Cuts and Jobs Act in 2017, she has attended the International Tax Conference in Miami, Florida and participated in many additional seminars focused on the impact of tax reform in the domestic and international context.
-She is a member of the Palm Beach Tax Institute, Palm Beach County Estate Planning Council, Palm Beach County Association for Women Lawyers, and an affiliate member of STEP Gold Coast Florida, an international association of trust and estate practitioners.
+She is a member of the Palm Beach Tax Institute, Palm Beach County Estate Planning Council, and an affiliate member of STEP Gold Coast Florida, an international association of trust and estate practitioners.

 Emily earned her Master of Laws in Taxation (LL.M.) from the University of Florida Levin College of Law, serving as Student Editor and a Graduate Research Assistant of the Florida Tax Review.
 She earned her law degree (J.D.) cum laude from the University of Florida, after which she clerked for the Honorable Robert B. Rae, a federal administrative law judge.
 She previously graduated summa cum laude with a B.A. in English and Creative Writing from the University of North Carolina at Chapel Hill.

 Emily is actively involved in various community organizations and initiatives.
-She currently serves on the Grants Committee for Impact the Palm Beaches and as a volunteer guardian ad litem in Palm Beach County.
-She has previously served as President of the Clara Gehan Association for Women Lawyers and as Chapter Representative to the state board of the Florida Association of Women Lawyers.
+She currently serves on the Grants Committee for Impact the Palm Beaches, as a volunteer guardian ad litem in Palm Beach County, and as the Sponsorship Co-Chair for the Palm Beach County Chapter of the Florida Association of Women's Lawyers (FAWL).
+She has previously served as President of the Clara Gehan Association for Women Lawyers.